-Every creature has its unique way of being that suits its path in life, with no expectation that it should change.
+Every creature has its unique way of being that suits its path in life, without expectation that it should change.

 Every star shines brightly, without ever compromising its own light.

-So what is it, in human nature, that makes it hard for us to claim our unique essence, beauty, majesty, light and strength?
+So what is it that makes it hard for us to claim OUR unique essence, beauty, majesty, and light?

-What has us comparing our very existence?
-Or compels us to hide, or snuff-out, our light?
+What makes us compare our very existence?
+Or compels us to hide or snuff-out our light?
 Or the light of others?

-Where is the path that teaches us how to stand rooted in our own wild and essential nature …fully, and without apology, like other creatures?
+Where were those who could teach us how to stand rooted in our own wild and essential nature …fully and without apology, like other creatures?

 After all, what are we apologising for?

-For not being as expected, or needed?
-For making the other feel something they dislike?
-For fearing we’re not good enough?
-For fearing we're too much?
+For not being as they expected or needed?
+For making others feel something they dislike?
+For not being good enough or too much in their eyes?

-Who is it that holds all these expectations about how we should be?
+Who is that holds all these expectations about how we should be?

-Do we ever compare any other planetary species, and judge that one should be more like the other?
-No.
+Does anyone compare flora and fauna and judge that one should be more like the other?
+Of course not.

-But when it comes to our own, we have all these ideas about how we should be, and who is better, and who is right, and who should change.
+But when it comes to us humans, there are all these ideas about how we should be, and who is better, and who is right, and who should change.

 It seems many would prefer us wrapped-up in the fur of pretence, and have us morph ourself to suit their personal desires and whims.

-Judgment, comparison, expectation, and critique seems to be reserved for us humans.
+Why is it that judgment, comparison, expectation, and critique are reserved for us humans?

 Perhaps it’s fear that makes us believe we need to be better, or at least alike, in order to survive.

-Maybe it's our own psychic mirror, which reflects back our wounds when we see another shine.
+Maybe it's the psychic mirror within us that reflects back our wounds when we see another shine.

-Maybe our neglected soul hunger feeds off making the other wrong and small.
+Maybe our own soul hunger feeds off making the other wrong and small.

-In the face of this how do we honour, and trust, the rightness of our unique being?
+In the face of this how do we honour, and trust in, the rightness of our unique being?

-How do we dare to declare, “Look at me, here I am, standing tall”?
+How do we dare declare, “Look at me, here I am, standing tall”?

-How do we shake-off the collective pretence that has us afraid of our truth?
+How do we shake-off the collective pretence that has us feeling afraid of our truth?

 How do we foster a balanced human ecosystem, where each person is seen as integral to the delicate web of life?

-This is the real work of our species …to realise, protect, and cultivate the intricate diversity that lives within our own self, and between us all.
+This is the real work of our species ~ to realise, respect, and protect the diversity that lives within our own self, and between us all.

-To not seek to modify, or homogenise, our humanity to suit our own, or other's, preferences, insecurities, or needs.
+To not modify or homogenise our humanity to suit our own, or other's, preferences, insecurities, or needs.

-But to allow it to flourish knowing that each, and every, one of us is essential, as we are.
+But to allow our uniqueness to flourish knowing that each and every one of us is essential, just as we are.